Eileenzyf/ISO-App-Prediction/README.md

 │   ├── test_data.csv                 <- Dataframe for unit testing
 │   ├── app_predict.py                <- Script for testing if the prediction works
 │   ├── user-input_test.csv           <- Dataframe for app_predict.py

-├── requirements.txt                  <- Python package dependencies
-├── Makefile                          <- MakeFile to run the entire application
+├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── requirements.txt                  <- Python package dependencies ├── Makefile                          <- MakeFile to run the entire application
 ```